Mark R. Baus, DVM

 In her spare time, Melissa and her husband operate a small family farm in Litchfield, CT where she produces beef, maple syrup and attends numerous farmers markets during the summer months.

 Jill Masten-Urbain, Practice Coordinator

 Jill grew up in Fairfield, Connecticut and attended Colby Sawyer College.
 She studied business and competed on the intercollegiate equestrian team.
-While growing up, Jill rode or competed with Peter Lutz and Peter Wylde in the local horse show scene.
+While growing up, Jill rode and competed with Peter Lutz and Peter Wylde in the local horse show scene.
 She also had the opportunity to work with Olympic Gold Medalist Melanie Smith and Grand Prix rider Jeffrey Welles.